thieu1995/mealpy/README.md

 [comment]: <> (---)

+## Quick Notification

+* Check out repo https://github.com/thieu1995/MHA-TSP to see how to use MEALPY to solve Travelling Salesman Problem.

 ## Introduction
 * MEALPY is a largest python module for the most of cutting-edge nature-inspired meta-heuristic algorithms and is distributed under GNU General Public License (GPL) V3 license.